Contact Us | Search

 The emergent technology of microgrids operating in conjunction with well-established utility grids has been under development by various researchers around the world.
 However, its effective extension to rural electrification in remote areas poses particular challenges.
 In order to provide higher levels of resilience in the face of climate change, significant amount of energy should be drawn from renewable sources such as solar, wind, and hydropower.
 A higher level of variability of such sources on a daily, weekly, monthly, and seasonal basis presents additional operational challenges in balancing supply and demand while ensuring reliable supply to customers.
 In addition, the microgrid needs to be equipped with a revenue settling mechanism among various power generating, power consuming, and service entities to create a sustainable energy ecosystem, leading to a business model that can grow in the absence of external subsidies with minimal overhead.
 Ethiopia is in step with the goals of the Power Africa program aiming to increase electricity generation in the country significantly by adding various centralized hydro, solar, wind and geothermal power plants, as well as large-capacity power transmission lines.
 However, this development has to be coupled with appropriate retail distribution models that are compatible with the realities of sparseness in geography and undeveloped markets in order to ensure that the capacity additions reach the target populations.
 This research project will identify appropriate capacity development in the technology of microgrids as the key enabler to set out an electrification pathway for the large percentage of people living in rural Ethiopia.
 The project will be leveraged with various ongoing activities at BDU, as well as by the U.S. collaborators.

-The newly constructed and commissioned prototype microgrid at Woramit village near Bahir Dar city is an example to promote the concept of microgrids and bring electricity access to rural populations.
-With this electricity access higher quality lighting has been made possible which enables children and women to have learning opportunities in the evening session thus increasing literacy and education levels among the population.
-This also practically provides access to technology tools that include TVs, computer, internet, mobile charging, etc Moreover, both the development of research lab and prototype microgrid will have high promotion role in the dissemination of the microgrid concept for rural electrification and in beginning to develop a university-level research program in the field of a microgrid.
-Previously MSc students' research on the topic of microgrid was based on only simulation software like Matlab/Simulink, Homer, with no practical implementations.
-Now the research lab can serve for students to conduct practical research on the topic of microgrid based electrification.
+The laboratory scale microgrid at Bahir Dar University and the prototype microgrid in Woramit village near Bahir Dar has made a significant impact as a rural electrification model.
+The newly constructed and commissioned prototype microgrid is being used to promote the concept of microgrids and bring electricity access to rural populations.
+With this electricity access higher quality lighting has been made possible which has led to an increase in literacy and education levels, primarily among women and children as it enables them to study in the evening.
+This also practically provides access to technology tools that include TVs, computer, internet, mobile charging, etc. Moreover, both the development of the research lab and prototype microgrid has assisted in the development of a university-level research program in the field of microgrids.
+Previously, students' research on the topic of microgrids was based solely on simulation software with no practical implementation.

 PEER Cycle 3 Grant Recipients